 Breast feeding is a tricky skill that both mum and babies need to learn together.
 It is very common for women to experience some discomfort at the beginning of a feed whilst your breasts/nipples adapt to feeding regularly.

 If you and your baby are comfortable with breast feeding, then you are doing fine.
-Signs that the baby is latching well to the breast include your baby holding a large mouthful of the breast, taking long sucks with pauses from time to time and coming off the breast feeling content and the end of a feed.
+Signs that the baby is latching well to the breast include your baby holding a large mouthful of the breast, taking long sucks with pauses from time to time and coming off the breast feeling content at the end of a feed.
 Your breast or nipple should not feel sore afterwards.

 Occasionally, a baby may be unable to open their mouth wide enough to latch on to the breast properly because they have a tongue tie.
 Click here for more information.